hermangroup/docs/wallets/dashcore/interface.rst

   explanation of Coin Control.

 Show Masternodes tab
-  Enabling this option causes Dash Core to display an additional Masternodes tab to the right of the Transactions tab.
-This option requires you to restart the Dash Core app.
+  Enabling this option causes Historia Core to display an additional Masternodes tab to the right of the Transactions tab.
+This option requires you to restart the Historia Core app.
 The Masternodes tab can be used to manage interactions (start, stop, check status, etc.) with masternodes controlled by this wallet.
-This tab is an advanced feature not required by users that do not operate a masternode on the Dash network.
+This tab is an advanced feature not required by users that do not operate a masternode on the Historia network.

 Enable advanced PrivateSend interface
-  Enabling this option changes the PrivateSend mixing interface on the Overview tab of the Dash Core wallet to include more options, such as Try Mix and percentage completion.
+  Enabling this option changes the PrivateSend mixing interface on the Overview tab of the Historia Core wallet to include more options, such as Try Mix and percentage completion.
 See
-  :ref:`here <dashcore-privatesend-instantsend>` for a full explanation of how to use PrivateSend.
+  :ref:`here <historiacore-privatesend-instantsend>` for a full explanation of how to use PrivateSend.

 Warn if PrivateSend is running out of keys
-  Enabling this option will cause Dash Core to display a warning when your original set of 1000 addresses is running out, which may affect PrivateSend mixing.
+  Enabling this option will cause Historia Core to display a warning when your original set of 1000 addresses is running out, which may affect PrivateSend mixing.
 Every time a mixing event happens, up to 9 of your addresses are used up.
 This means those 1000 addresses last for about